mannheim-mongodb-mug/live-data-visualization-mongodb-demo/README.md

 ## Collect accelerometer data ##
+make your users go to
-* http://localhost:3000/ page -> send accelerometer data to node
+* http://<IP YOUR NODE SERVER IS RUNNING ON>:3000/ page -> send accelerometer data to node

-## visualization of collected data in browser ##
+## visualization of collected data in your local browser ##
 * http://localhost:3000/cockpit -> show live stream data
 * http://localhost:3000/cockpit-aggregated -> show aggregated data